Poincar\'e Series of Divisors on Graphs and Chains of Loops: Introduction

 In the following, we formulate a notion of Poincar\'e series of a finite collection of divisors on an abstract tropical curve.
-Recall that an abstract tropical curve, is by definition, a compact metric graph, i.e. a compact metric space where every point has a neighbourhood isometric to a star-shaped set, see Appendix \ref{div_app} for a definition and \cite[Subsection 3.3]{MikZha08}, \cite[Section 3]{BakFab11} for more details.
+Recall that an abstract tropical curve, is by definition, a compact metric graph, i.e. a compact metric space where every point has a neighbourhood isometric to a star-shaped set, we refer to Subsection \ref{div_app} for more details, also see \cite[Subsection 3.3]{MikZha08}, \cite[Section 3]{BakFab11}.
 A compact metric graph can be represented by a finite graph with edge set $E$ along with a function $\ell:E \rightarrow \mathbb{R}_{\geq 0}$, the function $\ell$ can be interpreted as an assignment of lengths to the edges.

 Abstract tropical curves share various properties with smooth, proper algebraic curves.
 For instance, they satisfy an analogue of the Riemann-Roch theorem, have an associated Jacobian group and a corresponding Abel Jacobi map \cite{GatKer08,MikZha08,BakFab11}.
 In a related context, compact metric graphs occur as skeleta of the Berkovich analytification of a smooth, proper algebraic curve over a non-archimedean field \cite{BakPayRab16}.
 In the following, we simply use the term ``tropical curves'' to refer to abstract tropical curves.